 Trump Has Already Blown It

-The president could have started a foreign policy revolution.
-Instead, he triggered a foreign policy revolt.
+The president could have started a foreign-policy revolution.
+Instead, he triggered a foreign-policy revolt.

 - By Stephen M. WaltStephen M. Walt is the Robert and Renée Belfer professor of international relations at Harvard University.